Xceptance/xlt-documentation/content/en/load-testing/Manual/490-load-profiles.md

 ---
-title: "Base Manual"
+title: "Load Profiles"

-weight: 20
+weight: 490
 type: docs

 description: >
-  All about performance testing with XLT.
+  How to setup the test suite to run as performance test and what load profiles are supported.
 ---

 {{% pageinfo %}}